 I started studying President Richard Nixon’s secret White House tapes in 1996, when the National Archives released 200+ hours of them, all related to Watergate and Nixon’s many other abuses of presidential power.
 Since Nixon entered the White House the same year I entered kindergarten, he was the first president I ever noticed, and when he resigned I was only 10 years old, so I still had a lot of questions about the scandal–the biggest being, how could this happen in America?
-I wanted to know whether anything on the tapes would change the way history understood Nixon and the crimes that took him down.
+I wanted to know whether anything on the tapes would change the the historical understanding of Nixon and the crimes that took him down.

 There was a lot.

 When the Kennedy Library released tapes from the period leading up to the coup that resulted in the assassination of South Vietnamese President Ngo Dinh Diem, I spent many months researching the historical context.
 The result was an article that the Boston Globe Magazine on its front page in 1999: “JFK’s Last Cover-Up.”
-The tapes proved that President Kennedy learned within hours of the coup that the new head of South Vietnam, Duong Van “Big” Minh, had personally ordered the assassinations of Diem and his brother, Ngo Dinh Nhu.
+The tapes proved that President Kennedy green lit the coup and learned within hours that the new head of South Vietnam, Duong Van “Big” Minh, had personally ordered the assassinations of Diem and his brother, Ngo Dinh Nhu.